opetitprestataire/label-studio/docs/source/guide/access_tokens.md

 date: 2025-02-18 12:03:59
 ---

 Label Studio has personal access tokens and legacy tokens.
 The options available to users are set at the Organization level.
-See BLANK below.
+Se [Access settings for orgs](#Access-token-settings-for-orgs) below.

 <table>
 <thead>